Learn Overview

 A structured exercise to map core learning objects and their relationships, helping define how content should be organized and surfaced to users.

-Object Glossary
+Figure 1: Snyk Learn's Object Glossary

-OOUX Relationship map 1
+Figure 2: OOUX Relationship map - objects only

 Building on the OOUX map, we explored catalog interactions to ensure users could easily search, browse, and filter content in ways that matched their mental models.

-From the OOUX framework, I explored different UI layouts, then ran design review sessions with stakeholders and the design team to gather feedback and iterate on the wireframes.”
+From the OOUX framework, I explored different UI layouts, then ran design review sessions with stakeholders and the design team to gather feedback and iterate on the wireframes.

 Snyk Learn has become a key driver of customer value.